 Your Input Matters

-A family’s input is critical in creating the ISP.
-Your ideas, suggestions and point of view are necessary in identifying and prioritizing the benefits your child and family need most.
+Your family’s input is critical in creating the ISP.
+Your ideas, suggestions and points of view are used to identify and prioritize the services your child and family need most.

-As much as possible, your child should be part of these discussions.
-Encourage them to offer their input on the goals they want over the next year.
-You can offer them some examples or choices, so their voice is reflected in the ISP.
+As much as possible, your child needs to be part of these talks.
+Encourage them to offer their input on goals for the next year.
+You can offer some examples or choices so their personality shows in the ISP.
 As your child gets older, they can be more involved in this process.
-This is a great opportunity to model self-advocy and having more control over the programs and services that impact their life.
-To learn more about teaching choice-making and independence, see our Early Choices Matter resources including videos, tips sheets and worksheets for families.
+This is a great opportunity to model self-advocacy and for them to have more control over the programs and services that impact their life.
+To learn more about teaching choice-making and independence, see the Family Voices Early Choices Matter resources including videos and worksheets for families.

 Parental Payment Fee and Your Child’s Plan

-A Parental Payment is a fee that is based on your family’s income and the CLTS-funded services included on your child’s ISP.
-Families may receive a bill from the county waiver agency for participating in the CLTS Program.
-The Parental Payment is usually a percentage of the total cost of the ISP.
-However, there are limits to this fee.
-Your child’s SSC can answer questions about Parental Payment or you can learn more at dhs.wisconsin.gov/clts/waiver-costs.htm.
+Some families may pay a fee, or parental payment, to participate in the CLTS Program.
+The fee is based on your family’s income and the CLTS-funded services included on your child’s ISP.
+The parental payment is usually a percentage of the total cost of the ISP.
+If your family qualifies for some programs like Foodshare, BadgerCare Plus or SSI, no parental payment fees will be due.
+Your child’s SSC can answer questions about the parental payment and you can learn more at dhs.wisconsin.gov/clts/waiver-costs.htm.

-As you create your child’s ISP, it’s important to think about goals or outcomes first, and then think broadly and creatively about how to meet them, rather than focusing on a specific item or service.
-For example, focus on the problem you’re facing, like keeping your child from leaving your yard, and less on a specific requested item, like a fence.
-And remember that every item that’s approved must support the stated goal or desired outcome for your child.
-Family Voices CLTS Fact Sheet #6, Creating Outcomes, has more detail on this process.
+As you create your child’s ISP, it’s important to think about goals or outcomes first and then think broadly and creatively about how to meet them.
+We encourage families to focus on goals first, and less on a specific item or service.
+For example, focus on the problem you’re facing like keeping the child from leaving your yard.
+Be open to exploring and discussing multiple possible solutions.
+Remember that every item that’s approved must support the stated goal or desired outcome for your child.
+See Creating Outcomes for more details on this process.

 Examples of What You Might Include in an ISP

-Outcome #1 Keep Your Child Safe Outdoors: You want your child with autism to play in the back yard with her siblings.
+Outcome #1 Keep Your Child Safe Outdoors: You want your child to play in the backyard with her siblings.

-• Step back and ask: “What do we hope to accomplish?”
-If your outcome statement is, “We want to keep my child safe and play outdoors with his siblings,” you can work with your SSC to think about what adaptive equipment or home modifications might get you to that goal.
-It might be a fence, a wander alarm or other item that will keep your child safe and able to be outside with their siblings.
+• Step back and ask: “What do we want to accomplish?”
+If your outcome statement is, “We want to keep my child safe and play outdoors with his siblings,” you can work with your SSC to think about adaptive equipment or home modifications that might get you to your goal.
+It might be a fence, a wander alarm, or another item that will keep your child safe and able to be outside with their siblings, but we encourage families to be open to having a conversation with your SSC about creative solutions.

-Outcome #2 Make New Friends and Spend Time with Peers During the Summer: You want your child to be with friends and have fun during the summer.
+Outcome #2 Make New Friends and Spend Time with Peers During the Summer: You want your child to be with other children their age and stay active during the summer.

-• Step back and ask, “How can my child be in an inclusive summer program that allows them to make friends and participate in activities with their peers?”
-With the SSC’s support, you might look at camps and other community-based or school-based programs.
-Once you decide on the best solution, tuition for that program can be part of your child’s ISP, with the CLTS program paying directly for the activities or camp.
+• Step back and ask: “How can my child be in an inclusive summer program that allows them to make friends and participate in activities with their peers?”
+With your SSC’s support, you might look at camps and other community-based or school-based programs.
+Once you together decide on the best solution, tuition for that program can be part of your child’s ISP, with the CLTS program paying directly for the activities or camps.

 Outcome #3 Make Our House Wheelchair Accessible: Your child uses a wheelchair for mobility and is getting too heavy to carry up the stairs into your house.
 You need a way to get your child in and out of your home safely.